tobek/laminae/notes.md

 - The Ligate (tie up or close off in surgery, or join in biochem)
 - The Ligature*
 - The Loom
-- The Macula* (center of retina, keenest vision)
 - The Manacle
-- The Marrow (LEC mountain but could rename)
+- The Marrow
+- The Meld
 - The Membrane
 - The Morrow
 - The Multitude